meteorich/accounts-offline-auto-login/README.md

 [Source code of released version](https://github.com/meteorich/accounts-offline-auto-login)
 ***

-Uses [ground:db (NB version II)](https://github.com/GroundMeteor/db) to ground the logged in user and ensure that Meteor.userId() and Meteor.user() work when starting up with no connection.
+Stores the logged in user document in localStorage to allow Meteor.user() to work when starting up with no connection. ()

-- This package does not allow offline login - it only faciliates autologin when starting up with no connection
+- This package does not allow offline login - it only simulates autologin when starting up with no connection
-- If user logs out, grounded data will be cleared
+- Client-side user doc is held in localStorage (in a similar way to auto-login token and userId).
-- This package does nothing if Meteor Accounts autologin has been disabled
+- If user logs out, stored user document will be cleared